Toyota's Verso is a 7-seat compact MPV you can depend on. Jonathan Crouch checks out the improved version.

 Ten Second Review

 Slowly but surely, Toyota's product range is becoming more desirable.
 Not only the sporty niche models but also the more practical cars in the line-up - like this one, the Verso MPV.
-This is the third generation version of Toyota's compact family-sized MPV, a vehicle we first saw in 2001 badged as the 'Corolla Verso'.
+This is an improved version of the third generation model of Toyota's compact family-sized MPV, a vehicle we first saw in 2001 badged as the 'Corolla Verso'.
 That model only had five seats, but a seven-seater design followed in 2004, before this MK3 version made its debut in 2009, also with up to seven seats, but now branded purely as 'Verso'.
 It was an exceptionally competent car, but it wasn't one you'd necessarily find reasons to try and buy and too often for Toyota's liking, potential buyers passed up the opportunity for ownership in favour of more stylish or perhaps more dynamic options in the compact people carrying segment.
-Hence the need for this revised third generation version, introduced at the end of 2012, then further updated a year later with a frugal BMW-developed 1.6-litre diesel replacing the thirsty old 2.0-litre unit.
-It's now got an even wider trim range too thanks to an extra leather-lined 'Trend Plus' grade.
-Let's check the Verso range out.
+Hence the need for this continually revised third generation version.
+It's now got a revised and better equipped trim range.
+Let's check the Verso line-up out.

 One of the issues with the second generation Verso was the car-like driving position that saw you sitting quite low, not something MPV buyers tend to like.
 This one doesn't perch you up 4x4-style, but you do get much more of the kind of commanding view out that you'd expect from this kind of car.
 Ironically though, the less sporty seating stance is now accompanied by more dynamic road manners.
 No, it's not a car you'd go out and drive for the fun of it but firm body control with plenty of grip mean it's easy to manoeuvre and more reassuring in corners than you'd expect from something relatively high-sided like this.
 The electric power steering system is particularly good, a clever variable assistance affair into which Toyota has developed a function that detects steering inputs that are too forceful and acts to smooth them out by reducing the amount of power assistance.
 Mainstream Verso ownership will see you choosing between 1.6 or 1.8-litre petrol engines or the unit most will want, the 1.6-litre D-4D diesel, a powerplant developed by BMW.
 The Valvematic petrol engines rev sweetly but are less relaxed than the diesel alternative and, as you'd expect, deliver significantly less pulling power.
 Hence our preference for the 110bhp 1.6-litre D-4D unit that most owners will probably choose.
 On paper, a rest to sixty figure of 11.3s makes it about 2.5s slower to sixty than the 1.8-litre petrol alternative.
 In practice, the fact that it develops a significant amount of extra torque and does it at the bottom of the rev range rather than the top means that it feels a far more willing companion in day-to-day motoring.
 The diesel engine also perfectly complements this car's demeanour as an exceptionally refined long distance cruiser.